citrus610/puyoai/README.md

 ## Directory description
 - `core` - puyo puyo core logic implementation.
 - `ai` - the AI implementation.
-- `client` - the standalone client, for now only showing the AI playing 1P.
+- `cli` - the standalone client, for now only showing the AI playing 1P.

 ## License
 This project is licensed under [MIT LICENSE](LICENSE).